[Exact] Comparison between CB, CC, CE Configuration of BJT

 2. It provides very high output impedance(1 to 10 Mega Ohm).

-4. In this configuration the output signal always in the same phase with the input signal.
+4. In this configuration the output signal is always in the same phase as the input signal.

 Application of CB configuration

-2. This configuration used in very high-frequency applications.
+2. This configuration is used in very high-frequency applications.

 3. This configuration is used to increase the impedance of the current source.